Battle of Veere: Context

-The strategic Situation
+Strategic situation

 Holland, April 1351

 William was supported by the Cod faction.
 This consisted of most of the cities in Holland, and a small part of the nobility.
 Of the cities in Holland some, like Delft, Haarlem, Leiden, Amsterdam, Rotterdam and Schiedam were fierce supporters of William.
 Others cities might have been lukewarm.
 Only a small part of the nobility supported the Cods, and these were not the mightiest lords.
 Margaret's Hook side was supported by the small cities Gouda and Schoonhoven and held Geertruidenberg.
 It had many supporters among the nobility.
 Its leadership consisted of some high nobles with well fortified castles.

 After the failed negotiations of April 1351, many Hook lords had withdrawn to their castles.
 The Hook leadership was with Margaret.
 William was not able to quickly take all of the Hook castles.
 He started to besiege some, while other castles were left alone.
 As the Hook side was evidently unable to stop William, this would in time lead to William becoming master of all the Hook castles.
 Therefore, Margaret had to act.

-The situation in Zealand
+Situation in Zealand

 Margaret was in control of Zierikzee, the second city of Zeeland, located on the island Schouwen.
 The city had been very rebellious some years before, but now seemed solidly on her side.
 On the island she was supported by Jan II van Haamstede lord of Haamstede and his brother Floris II van Haamstede, owners of Haamstede Castle.

 The other big city in Zealand was Middelburg on the island of Walcheren.
 The mightiest lord of Walcheren was Wolfert van Borselen, the enemy of the Haamstede's.
 He was Lord of the recently fortified small city of Veere and resided on the nearby castle Zandenburg.

 Another mighty lord in Zeeland was Machteld van Voorne.
 She was lady of Voorne, and controlled the islands Voorne and Goeree.
 On Voorne was her ancestral home the Burcht of Voorne, which she held as burgrave of Zeeland.
 Margaret had alienated Machteld by granting Machteld's lands to her son Otto V, Duke of Bavaria upon her death, which made that Machteld would do anything to help William.